francescovisconti/francescovisconti.github.io/publications.md

 doi: [10.1080/03932729.2014.875831](http://dx.doi.org/10.1080/03932729.2014.875831).

 ## Work in progress

-* Natili, M., and Visconti, F. The Russian invasion of Ukraine and the EU ‘trilemma’ between promoting energy security, ecological sustainability and equity.
-**Status**: Under review in the _Journal of European Public Policy_.

 * Natili, M., Ronchi, S., Visconti, F. Invisible Social Europe?
 Linking citizens’ awareness of European Cohesion Funds, individual power resources and support for the EU.
 **Status**: Under review in the _Journal of European Social Policy_.